568083 - BOOST Application

 Eligible Applicants

-Programs must exist in and benefit a community in Iowa with a population of 20,000 or fewer and not contiguous to a city with a population of 40,000 or greater.
-If it is a county-wide program, it must be one of the 88 least populous counties in Iowa.
+Projects must exist in and benefit a community in Iowa with a population of 20,000 or fewer and not contiguous to a city with a population of 40,000 or greater.
+If it is a county-wide project, it must be one of the 88 least populous counties in Iowa.

 Grant Amount